ewels/ngi_visualizations/README.md

 name to go to it's subdirectory which will contain a detailed `README.md` file with examples and instructions.

+---

+> #### Depreciation notice
+> Please Note that many of these scripts have been superseded by
+> MultiQC (http://multiqc.info). if you're not familiar with it we
+> recommend having a look there first before using the tools below.

+---

+### Introduction

 Most of these scripts are written in Python.
 Those within the `stand_alone` are generally run on the command line.
 The rest can either be run on the command line or imported as part of the `ngi_visualizations` package.
 See